sobin-lee/sobin-lee.github.io/index.md

 I am a PhD candidate in Economics at Boston University, specializing in health, labor, and public economics.
 My research examines how health policy and physician behavior influence patient outcomes .

-I will be on the 2025-2026 job market and will be available for interviews.
+I am on the 2025-2026 job market and will be available for interviews.

 Prior to my PhD, I completed a BA in Mathematical Economics at the University of Pennsylvania.